 The Paw Paw, a close relative of the Cherimoya, is the only member of a tropical family of trees called Annonaceae (a hot-tempered lot) that can survive outside of the tropics.
 Its flavor is a sweet threesome between a mango, a pineapple, and a banana.

 Although its aficionados across the US from Michigan to West Virginia have named their towns and lakes after the Paw Paw, the fruit remains rarely commercialized.
-In California, Paw Paws were first cultivated commercially by John Lagier, a longtime certified organic farmer whose maternal great-grand father started farming in California in the 1870’s.
-It wasn’t until 1999 that the first acre of Lagier’s Paw Paws were planted after being purchased through an exotic fruit buyer in San Francisco.
-Slow Food International ihas now nducted the Paw Paw to the US Ark of Taste in 2004.
+In California, Paw Paws were first cultivated commercially by John Lagier, a longtime certified organic farmer.
+Though Lagier’s maternal great-grand father started farming in California in the 1870’s, it wasn’t until 1999 that the first acre of Lagier’s Paw Paws were planted after being purchased via an exotic fruit buyer in San Francisco.
+Slow Food International inducted the Paw Paw to the US Ark of Taste in 2004.